blender/blender/doc/python_api/rst/info_gotcha.rst

 .. note::

-   Sometimes it's preferrable to avoid string encoding issues by using bytes instead of Python strings, when reading some input its less trouble to read it as binary data though you will still need to decide how to treat any strings you want to use with Blender, some importers do this.
+   Sometimes it's preferable to avoid string encoding issues by using bytes instead of Python strings, when reading some input its less trouble to read it as binary data though you will still need to decide how to treat any strings you want to use with Blender, some importers do this.